 High profile matches in League Two, such as a playoff clash or a relegation six pointer, can be subject to bookmaker promotions.
 Oldham Athletic odds are no exception, with odds on Oldham Athletic v Bury being one such occasion when bookmakers can enhance match odds or, with a bookmaker such as bet365, offer a variety of inplay specials.

 Oldham Athletic odds on ‘on the pitch’ affairs are popular, and many bookmakers also offer odds on what happens ‘off the pitch’ at the club.
 Oldham Athletic manager odds or transfer odds can be offered and provide more opportunities for bettors to profit from football betting.

 Oldham Athletic are a professional football club located in the town of Oldham in Greater Manchester.
-One of a number of clubs to have played in each of England’s top four divisions, Oldham Athletic are currently members of the English third tier, League One.
+One of a number of clubs to have played in each of England’s top four divisions, Oldham Athletic are currently members of the English fourth tier, League Two.

 The history of Oldham Athletic starts in 1895.
 The club were formed as Pine Villa FC, and soon joined the Manchester and Lancashire Combination divisions.
 Fellow Oldham club Oldham County became defunct in 1899, and so Pine Villa moved to their facilities, changing the club name to Oldham Athletic at the same time.

 In 1907, Oldham Athletic were offered a place in the Football League.
 The offer was duly accepted and Oldham Athletic joined the Football League Second Division for the 1907/1908 season.